tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

     host.Run();
     ```

-12. We must now create a factory class so our design time tools (Entity Framework CLI) know how to instantiate our Product Context.
+12. We must now create a factory class, `ProductFactory.cs`, so that our design time tools (Entity Framework CLI) know how to instantiate our Product Context.
 For a discussion see the following [article](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dbcontext-creation)

     ```c#
     using Microsoft.EntityFrameworkCore;